 With over fifteen years of professional experience, I am dedicated to making space for creative, critical, visionary thinking in support of the arts and their fundamental contribution to our society.
 Born in Calgary, raised in southern Ontario, rebounded west to Banff, Calgary, Edmonton and now landed in Toronto, I have an affection for both east and west.
 When I am not building capacity in the arts & cultural sectors through our artsvest program, I can be found at arts events around the city or curled in a chair listening to records, reading a book, or stringing words together in a notebook or cocktail napkin.
 I chose this line of work because as one of my hero’s Patti Smith said “Make your interactions with people transformational, not just transactional” and I believe the arts can do that better than anything.

-I am an artist, arts advocate and administrator working in the cultural sector for 20 years focusing on community engagement, collaboration, pluralism, inclusivity and accessibility.
+I am an artist, arts advocate and administrator working in the cultural sector for 20 years focusing on community engagement, collaboration, pluralism, equity and accessibility.
 I chose this career path because I believe that creativity is a vital part of our lives, allowing us to learn, grow, share and communicate.
 I’ve been fortunate to live all across Canada from Whitehorse to Toronto, Huntsville to Montreal and in the UK.
 When I’m not working, you can find me developing my art practice, using craft to connect with others, telling our personal and collective stories with a needle and thread. www.jessicavellenga.com

 The arts have been a constant thread throughout my life, and every time I try to run away, they pull me back in.
 The arts are messy, colourful, raw and grounded in bringing people together.
 They are a necessity in our world and I am proud to be part of the force that keeps them alive.
 When I’m not working, I’m usually out doing something active, drinking wine and eating food with friends, or dreaming up the next adventure.